KinshukAuthorities/gameengine2d-pro/docs/CODEX_BUILD_LOG.md

 # Development and Release Record

-This is a concise record of the work and release checks behind my GameEngine2D Pro OpenAI Build Week submission.
-I am keeping it separate from the raw conversation history so the repository stays focused on the project and does not expose unrelated diagnostics or personal information.
+This is a concise record of the work behind my GameEngine2D Pro OpenAI Build Week submission.

 ## Session reference